daisuke-k/sonic-utilities/doc/Command-Reference.md

 3) shutdown - to administratively shut down the interface
 4) speed - to set the interface speed
 5) startup - to bring up the administratively shutdown interface
+6) description - to set the interface description

 From 201904 release onwards, the “config interface” command syntax is changed and the format is as follows: